Anatoly Shariy: Shariy's position on the Russo-Ukrainian war

 Shariy referred to the War in Donbas up until 2022, as an "internal conflict" and "civil war", denying the presence of Russian troops in the Donbas and saying that only Russian equipment was present.
 He considers the separatist Donetsk and Luhansk areas to be the territories of Ukraine and the Russian annexation of Crimea to be inadmissible.
 Shariy supports the Kremlin assertion that Ukraine is a "western colony" dominated with anti-Russian "neo-Nazis", which has been used by Russia to justify its 2022 invasion of Ukraine.
-After the 2022 Russian invasion of Ukraine, Shariy accused Zelensky and the Ukrainian media of manipulating public opinion in the west and declared: "This war is aggression and invasion of Russia against the Ukrainian people".
+After the 2022 Russian invasion of Ukraine, Shariy accused Zelenskyy and the Ukrainian media of manipulating public opinion in the west and declared: "This war is aggression and invasion of Russia against the Ukrainian people".
 Shariy denies holding a pro-Russian stance, telling El Independiente: "The Ukrainian government comfortably uses such labels against anyone expressing any criticism.
 What do they do when you expose their censorship?
 They say you are pro-Russia.
 I care about my country, and I have the right to criticize the corruption of the president and the government," he responds.

 Attitude to homosexuality and Romani

-In the early 2000s Anatoly Shariy belonged to the Organizing Committee of the movement "Love Against Homosexuality".
-Shariy described homosexuals as sick and advocated criminal liability for homosexual propaganda.

 In a 2010 article, "Blue Rust.
 Dictatorship of Sodomites" (Note: The expression "blue rust" refers to the Russian slang term "blue" (goluboy) for gay persons) Shariy expressed an opinion that due to death sentences for same-sex and adultery relationships in Iran after the Islamic revolution the situation with prostitution, pedophilia, and rape in Iran was much better than in Ukraine.
 In the summer of 2020, journalist Sergei Ivanov posted screenshots of Anatoly Shariy's publications from 2010 in which he showed understanding for the extermination of homosexuals and Romani in gas chambers during the Third Reich.

 In the article by El Independiente, the journalist denies ever supporting “the extermination of homosexuals in gas chambers during Nazi Germany.”
 He was indeed a member of the Christian organization “Love Against Homosexuality” between 2008 and 2009, but according to Shariy, he never made such horrific statements.
 He now says that he has long distanced himself from homophobic views, has been living in the European Union for 11 years, and has changed significantly.